 They talk themselves into believing that they're" just expecting too much" from one another.

 This is superficially true.
 If they slow down enough to reflect on it, they know they are not truly content.
 Why they aren't satisfied, however, can be a puzzle to them.
 Nevertheless, a lust for life evades them.

 Our Marriage Intensives are a unique opportunity to pause and reset.
 Recharge and reassess.
 Develop a deeper appreciation for what brought you together and what's keeping you apart.
 And bring back the energy.

-At Couples Therapy Inc, our unparalleled professional couples therapists work one-on-one with one couple over the two and one half day marriage intensive.
+At Couples Therapy Inc, our unparalleled professional couples therapy team work one-on-one with a single couple over the two and one-half day marriage therapy intensive.
 This private, highly-focused environment helps couples not only learn new science-based couples communications strategies, but begin to apply and rehearse this training using real issues that are dear to them both.

 You'll complete an extensive couples assessment online before you attend the intensive.
 This helps uncover hidden barriers or problems that will be effectively addressed during the marriage intensive itself.
 Unlike group retreats, which work on more general problems, our marriage intensives offer both of you one-to-one clinical attention.
 We'll enable you to quickly focus on your core issues and see your struggles in a new light.

 Our carefully-researched approach produces not only initial breakthroughs, but when practiced at home, can result in long-term change.
 This marriage intensive is based on over 40 years of research on couples by the Gottman Institute.
 This practical knowledge provides the essential tools to improve your marriage long-term.